novelys/titanium-jpegencoder/README.md

 	second.scaleAndEncode();

-Alternatively, if you want to keep proportions during scaling you can set only one property (either `newHeight` or `newWidth`) and set the `keepProportion` property to `true`.
+Alternatively, if you want to keep proportions during scaling you can set only one property (either `newHeight` or `newWidth`) and set the `keepProportions` property to `true`.

 	var third = JpegEncoder.createEncoder({
 		imageBlob: imageBlob,